drozdovapb/Paracottus_knerii_transcriptome/README.md

 - The resulting file passed the TRAPID threshold and was processed with TRAPID [http://bioinformatics.psb.ugent.be/trapid_02/trapid/].
 - Protein prediction:
   ```
+  # if you are trying to reproduce any code that refers to assemblies, please unpack (gunzip) the files (gzipped to save space)
   $apps/TransDecoder-TransDecoder-v5.7.0/TransDecoder.LongOrfs -t Pkn_rnaspades_ssrf.fasta -m 50 -f
   $apps/TransDecoder-TransDecoder-v5.7.0/TransDecoder.Predict -t Pkn_rnaspades_ssrf.fasta --single_best_only
   ```